the-snowwhite/LCDmonodlp/README.md

 ---
 (where the former pixels are separated out into r,g,b subpivels.)

->   ./ppmmonodlp print.pbm 0 fb.ppm
+>   ppmmonodlp print.pbm 0 fb.ppm

 (source in this repo)